 - Clear attribution: the ability to correctly identify the attacker;

 - Retaliation: the ability to strike back at the would-be attacker with overwhelming force.

 If the attacker cannot win in a single blow, the attribution of the attack exposes them to overwhelming retaliation by their victim.
 Even in cases of nuclear annihilation, the second-strike capability functions as a perpetual deterrent.

 While the idea of deterrence has worked well for traditional war, it fails to connect in CTI.
-First, impenetrable defense is an untenable notion in CS; there is simply no such thing as a perfectly secured system – as evidenced by the continuous work carried out by both the hackers and security forces.
+First, impenetrable defense is an untenable notion in InfoSec; there is simply no such thing as a perfectly secured system – as evidenced by the continuous work carried out by both the hackers and security forces.

 Second, CTI also faces the problem of attribution.
 It is nearly impossible to actually discover the person behind cyber-attacks, so long as the attackers are the least bit competent.
 From DDoS attacks to IP Spoofing, the attackers have a distinct advantage of preserving anonymity, while the defenders are always known – and in a way, must be.

 Third, CTI lacks the ability to retaliate, stemming from the fact that attack attribution is nearly impossible.
 The only viable retaliation option, where attribution is (somehow) possible, is to pursue the drawn out legal procedure, culminating in a trial, and possibly a conviction – assuming, of course attribution, proof, and a perpetrator within relevant legal jurisdiction.